Which Covid insurance is right for traveling abroad?

 Mobility came to a dramatic halt in March 2020, when the effects of the Covid-19 pandemic became evident.
 In the wake of the Omicron variant and the recent rise in Covid-19 contamination, many countries have announced new measures.

-- China will lift the mandatory quarantine on entry to its territory from January 8.
+• As of January 8, China will lift the quarantine requirement for entry into the country.
 Only a negative test less than 48 hours old will be required to enter the country.

-- India requires PCR testing for travellers from China, Thailand, Japan, South Korea and Singapore, and randomly tests 2% of international passengers arriving at its airports.
+• India requires PCR testing for travelers from China, Thailand, Japan, South Korea and Singapore, and randomly tests 2% of international passengers arriving at its airports.

 Regularly updated list